pciet/wichess/docs/source.md

 ## Repository Organization

-The top level of the repository folder is the Go source files used to build the host program wichess with ```go build```.
+The top level of the repository folder has the Build.sh script to build the ```wichess``` host program and make the mem folder where persistent host information is saved in files.
+The COPYRIGHT file has the copyright notice for all of my original code in the repository, and README.md gives an overview description of the repository.

-Bash scripts are also here.
-InstallLocalMacOS.sh automatically sets up the repository folder to host Wisconsin Chess on MacOS.
-CreateDB.sh creates the database folder for persistent information to be written to while Wisconsin Chess runs using RunLocal.sh.
-DB.sh is a simple command to connect to the database for manual interaction with saved information.

-Some repository information is here, including the COPYRIGHT file and README.md with an overview description.

-postgres_tables.sql is used in creation of the database folder to describe to PostgreSQL how saved information is organized.
-This file is an important reference for understanding the database and for making new SQL interactions in wichess.

-### wichess Source Code

-The .go files at this top folder level are all part of ```package main```, and main.go is where the host program starts.
-In main.go only database and HTTP interactions are setup, because that's all the host does.

-A metaphorical table of contents for the HTTP paths is http.go, and the implementation of these are in files that start with http_.

-The database is organized as a table of games and a table of players.
-The HTTP interactions often cause database interations which are in files that start with players_ or game_ depending on which table is being accessed.

-If a function is complex or logically separate of the database or HTTP then often it will be in another file with a name that is intended to clearly describe the content.

-Some folders contain wichess-related code: piece has ```package piece``` which describes the pieces for these programs and as sentences for players, rules has ```package rules``` which calculates possible moves and results of moves with the minimum information needed, test has ```package test``` which is used to create test cases to quickly recreate board positions that broke something and to verify new changes don't break old in-game features, and html has HTML templates that are filled out then sent to players when requested.
+The other files are all .go package wichess source code files.
+The best way to understand the host program is to read the godoc ([pkg.go.dev](https://pkg.go.dev/golang.org/x/tools/cmd/godoc)) presentation of the inline documentation.

 ### Test